 Lentils Are Great For Adding Body & Texture

 Lentils are a great way to add body and texture to a meatless dish, like this ginger carrot lentil soup.
 You will love the flavour combo of carrots and ginger in this velvety soup.
 The warmth of ginger, along with a pinch of cumin, are a perfect complement to the carrot's sweetness.
 And, did you know, ginger has medicinal properties that can soothe upset stomachs and relieve nausea?
 So this is a good soup if you're under the weather. (which of course, hopefully, you are not)

 So, go buy some lentils, it won't cost you much cash, and they keep forever in your pantry.
 If you are already a fan of lentils or a new fan after trying this recipe, I have more recipes for you right here.
 Try Mediterranean Lentil Salad, Moroccan Chicken & Lentils, or Roasted Cauliflower Lentil Curry

 - 2 cloves garlic minced

 - 2 inches fresh ginger root peeled and minced

 - 7 cups vegetable stock

 - 1 cup unsweetened orange juice

-- 2 tbsp fresh parsley, or cilantro chopped
+- 2 tablespoon fresh parsley or cilantro chopped

 - Use an immersion blender to puree right in the pot.
-Alternatively you can transfer in batches to a blender or food processor.
-Allow the soup to cool somewhat first, and keep steam hatch open on the blender lid.
+Alternatively, you can transfer in batches to a blender or food processor.
+Allow the soup to cool somewhat first, and keep the steam hatch open on the blender lid.